-b.
-STEP 2

-i.
-Written Reprimand, Suspension, Reduction in Pay, Demotion or Discharge

-If the employee does not agree with the outcome in Step 1, the employee may within fourteen (14) calendar days of the receipt of the Step 1 written determination submit a written appeal to the Assistant Chief/Human Resources Director.
+- b.
+STEP 2 - i.
+Written Reprimand, Suspension, Reduction in Pay, Demotion or Discharge determination submit a written appeal to the Assistant Chief/Human Resources Director.
 Within fourteen (14) calendar days of receipt of the appeal, the appropriate Authority representative shall meet with the employee (including with the employee's representative if represented).
 Within fourteen (14) calendar days thereafter, a written decision shall be provided to the employee and their representative, if represented.
 Should the 14th calendar day fall on a weekend or a holiday, receipt of and/or written determination will be made the first business day following the weekend or a holiday.